ActrapidA fast acting human insulin

 reversal agent for respiratory depression caused by opiates.
 Brand name is Narcan.

-reverses the effect of competitive non-depolarising neuromuscular blocking agents
+of competitive non-depolarising neuromuscular blocking agents (relaxant antagonist),

-relaxants: Block neuromuscular transmission at the neuromuscular junction, acting
+neuromuscular transmission at the neuromuscular junction, acting postsynaptically at

-postsynaptically at the Acetylcholine (ACh) receptors of the motor nerve end-plate,
+the Acetylcholine (ACh) receptors of the motor nerve end-plate, causing paralysis of

 Constitute the majority of the clinically relevant